Pushparaj13811/dr.deepak-portfolio/README.md

 The application will be available at:
 - **Public site**: http://localhost:3000
 - **Admin panel**: http://localhost:3000/admin

+### Default Admin Access

+After running `bun run setup`, login with the credentials you created during the setup process.

+**Security Note**: Make sure to use a strong password for your admin account!

 ### Default Admin Credentials
 - **Username**: `admin`